Hulleah Tsinhnahjinnie

 (American | Diné, Seminole, and Muscogee, born 1954)

 California-based artist Hulleah Tsinhnahjinnie (Diné, Seminole, and Muscogee) works with photography and video art.
-Her focus is art for Indigenous communities.
+Her focus is art for Indigenous communities and Indigenous sovereignty.
+She notes, "I take photographs so that Native people can look at Native people."

-Tsinhnahjinnie was born into the Bear Clan of the Taskigi Nation, and born for the Tsinajinnie Clan of the Diné Nation.
-She studied at the Institute of American Indian Arts in Santa Fe and earned a Bachelor of Fine Arts degree from the California College of Arts and Crafts in Oakland in 1981.
+Tsinhnahjinnie was born into the Bear Clan of the Taskigi Nation and the Tsinajinnie Clan of the Diné (Navajo) Nation.
+She grew up in Arizona.
+She studied at the Institute of American Indian Arts in Santa Fe, New Mexico, and earned a Bachelor of Fine Arts degree from the California College of Arts and Crafts in 1981.
 She earned a Master of Fine Arts degree from University of California, Irvine in 2002.
-She serves as an Associate Professor of Native American Studies and as the Director of the Gorman Museum, both at the University of California, Davis.
+Tsinhnahjinnie serves as a professor of Native American Studies and as the Director of the Gorman Museum, both at the University of California, Davis.